jenny-nguyen97/jenny-nguyen97.github.io/index.md

 <img width="667" alt="image" src="https://user-images.githubusercontent.com/93355594/140999697-00902f49-bfa1-4bfa-b8ef-5cdb3eeea63a.png">

 Other literature results, on the other hand, show diminishing impact of GDP on Happiness.
 A popular theory conducted by [Proto and Rustichini](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0079358) stated that the positive relation in happiness vanishes beyond some value of increasing income.
-They partitioned all individual observations into quantiles of per capita GDP by the country of residence (with the first quantile of the distribution containing the individuals living in the poorest countries), and then estimated the relation between GDP and happiness by using the quantiles.
-In their 2013 report _A Reassessment of the Relationship between GDP and Life Satisfaction_, Proto and Rustichini provided analysis supporting their main findings:

-* Most of the variation of life satisfaction due to GDP is explained by the effect in countries with per capita GDP below $10,000 (data are PPP-adjusted).
-* People in countries with a GDP per capita of below $6,700 were 12% less likely to report the highest level of life satisfaction than those in countries with a GDP per capita of around $20,000.
-* Countries with GDP per capita over $20,000 see a much less obvious link between GDP and happiness.
-* Between this level and the very highest GDP per capita level ($54,000), the probability of reporting the highest level of life satisfaction changes by no more than 2%, and seems to be hump-shaped, with a bliss point at around $33,000.

 <img width="582" alt="image" src="https://user-images.githubusercontent.com/93355594/141002991-d651f88c-5c86-496d-acbe-6c212e6fc54e.png">

 In agreement with Proto and Rustichini, Robert E. Lane in his 2001 book _The Loss of Hapiness in Market Democracies_ also argued that once an individual rised above a poverty line or "subsistence level", the main source of increased well-being is not income but rather friends and a good family life.

 ### Data and Exploratory Data Analyses
 I utilize the Gallup World Poll's [World Happiness Report](https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021) covering years from 2005 to 2021.
 The happiness scores and rankings use data from the Gallup World Poll.
 The columns following the happiness score estimate the extent to which each of six factors – economic production (GDP), social support, life expectancy, freedom, absence of corruption, and generosity – contribute to making life evaluations higher in each country.
-The six factors have no impact on the total score reported for each country, but they do explain why some countries rank higher than others.

 From the correlation matrix, there are several pairs of variables that are highly correlated, specifically _social_ and _loggdp_, _healthylife_ and _loggdp_, _healthylife_ and _social_.
-Consequently, I will carefully monitor these variables in my modeling to avoid multicollinearity.
-I will exclude _social_ and _healthylife_ variables out of the multiple linear regression model to reduce multicollinearity.
+Consequently, I will exclude _social_ and _healthylife_ variables out of the multiple linear regression model to reduce multicollinearity.

 <img width="813" alt="image" src="https://user-images.githubusercontent.com/93355594/141028297-68b48892-f448-416d-8403-d64d9ac1a440.png">

-I perform intial descriptive analysis to see how the dataset is shaped and find out any interesting insights about the data before modeling.
 As I am interested in the relationship between _happiness_ and _loggdp_, I visualize the relationship between these two variables.

 <img width="706" alt="image" src="https://user-images.githubusercontent.com/93355594/141028828-dded89ff-7038-4fec-aaaa-33c005cae77e.png">